kbelsvik-g2/Getting_and_Cleaning_Data_Course_Project/CodeBook.md

       tBodyGyroMean
       tBodyGyroJerkMean

-As stated above, for the purposes of this assignment, of the variables described in the featues_info.txt the variables we are interested in for each of the signals are mean(), and std().
+As stated above, for the purposes of this assignment, of the variables described in the featues_info.txt, the variables we are interested in for each of the signals are mean(), and std().

 ## Transformation of data